Skip to Main Content

 See the Smartcopying site for more practical tips on using CC materials.

-Educators can now easily create digital Resource Lists in iLearn.
-The vast wealth of digital resources available through the Library Services system and material in databases and copyright compliant internet sites can be selected and seamlessly displayed as a list in iLearn for easy access for educators and students.
+The vast wealth of digital resources available through Library Search and material in databases and copyright compliant internet sites can be selected and seamlessly displayed in iLearn for easy access for educators and students.

 Open Educational Resources (OER) are learning resources that have been openly licensed or are in the public domain, and can be used or reused for free.